 Protection of private data online

 Even though many free VPNs will promise you a 100 percent safety of your personal data, usually this is not the case.
 There is always a catch.
-Remember these VPN developer are not charitable organization; they are business entities looking to fund their operation and realize profit.
+Remember these VPN developers are not charitable organizations; they are business entities looking to fund their operation and realize a profit.

-The opposite is true for paid VPNs, usually; these developers earn their income from customer subscriptions and therefore have no reason to sell you data.
-Theirs is to make sure that their customers’ personal data are safe and secure from hacker and other third part agencies.
+The opposite is true for paid VPNs, usually; these developers earn their income from customer subscriptions and therefore have no reason to sell your data.
+Theirs is to make sure that their customers’ personal data are safe and secure from hackers and other third party agencies.

 Running a robust and strong security protocol requires advanced infrastructure most of which free VPNs do not have.
 For instance, most free VPNs will provide internet user with up to 128- bit encryption technology.
 Besides, they also use PPTP which one of the least secure VPN protocols today.